-Element Purpose 1 Raw data Shows the output of sensors used by the app.
+Element Purpose 1 Raw data Show the output of all used sensors.

-7.1.7 Flight controller mating screen (MAVLink connection)
+6.1.1.7 Flight controller mating screen (MAVLink connection)

 From this screen the Sensorics-app can be connected to a HC-06 Bluetooth transceiver, which provides MAVLink connectivity with the flight controller.
 The screen offers the capability to connect to a particular Bluetooth transceiver for the first time, select one among multiple devices and display detailed status information.